Business processes need more than smart contracts.

 Act on real-world facts

-Consume signed feeds (prices, FX, weather, IoT, oracles) and trigger actions when thresholds or conditions are met.
+Consume signed feeds such as prices, FX, weather, IoT oracles or attestations and trigger actions when thresholds or conditions are met.

 From order to settlement